The Best Cheap Kids Bikes

 REI Co-op REV

-SIZES AVAILABLE: 12 inch, 16 inch, 20 inch (But we don’t recommend the 12″.
+SIZES AVAILABLE: 16 inch, 20 inch (We don’t recommend their 12″.
 Please see our full review for details.)

 STANDOUT FEATURE: Free assembly and basic maintenance for a year at your local REI